Aggressive Defense for Greensboro Assault Cases

 - Assault with a deadly weapon with the intent to kill and causing serious injury is a Class C felony punishable by up to 231 months in prison.

 - Assault with a deadly weapon without the intent to kill but inflicting serious injury is a Class E felony punishable by up to 88 months in prison.

 - Assault with a deadly weapon with intent to kill without causing serious injury is also a Class E felony punishable by up to 88 months in prison.

 You face enhanced punishments if the victim falls into a special category, including sports officials, public officers, police officers, firefighters, public transit operators, school employees, the elderly and the disabled.

 Successfully challenging assault charges in North Carolina

-Each attorney at The Clifford Division in Greensboro possesses the knowledge and skill to vigorously defend against assault charges.
+Each attorney at Clifford & Harris, PLLC in Greensboro possesses the knowledge and skill to vigorously defend against assault charges.
 You owe it to yourself to speak with one of our lawyers for free about your case.
 Contact us at 336-574-2788 or online to see how we can help.